- Location: Spain - Seville

 Housing & Student Life

 Homestays: Most students choose to live with a Spanish family.
 Each student will have his/her own bedroom, and weekly cleaning, laundry and Wi-Fi are provided.
 Students usually walk or ride rented bikes but may also take public transportation.
-Average commute to classes is 20-30 minutes maximum.
+The average commute to classes is 20-30 minutes maximum.
 Three meals per day are provided by the host family.

 Fees & Costs